Don Lee (author)

-Lee was formerly a faculty member of the Creative Writing department at Macalester College from 2007-2008.
+Lee was formerly a faculty member of the Creative Writing department at Macalester College from 2007 to 2008.
 In the fall of 2008, Lee moved to the faculty of Western Michigan University in Kalamazoo, Michigan, where he taught both graduate and undergraduate courses as an associate professor in the graduate Creative Writing program.
 He is currently in the faculty of the Creative Writing program at Temple University, where he founded TINGE Magazine, an online literary journal run by graduate students.
 He served as the director of the M.F.A.
-(Master of Fine Arts) program in Creative Writing at Temple University from 2011–2013.
+(Master of Fine Arts) program in Creative Writing at Temple University from 2011 to 2013.